-Many changes occur during puberty, including sprouting hair in places other than on the top of your head.
+Many changes occur during puberty, including hair growing in places other than on the top of your head.
 Depending on genes, ethnicity, and hormones, you might have a small amount of facial hair, you might be able to grow a full beard, or you might have a range of hair that’s somewhere in between.
-All of these are normal.
 If you’re curious about what to do with the hair that’s growing on your face and you’d like to start shaving, read on for tips on how to do it safely.

 Deciding On a Razor

 - Electric razors are generally battery-operated or rechargeable, and are used for trimming your hair.
 You won’t get as close a shave with an electric razor, but it also won’t cause nicks or cuts.
-If you use an electric razor, you don’t need shaving cream or gel, and remember that you have to use it when you are dry, meaning never in the shower or the tub or with water running from the sink.
+If you use an electric razor, you don’t need shaving cream or gel.
+Remember that you have to use it when you are dry, meaning never in the shower or the tub or with water running from the sink.

 What other items do I need for shaving?

 Aside from a razor, here are a few other items you should have on hand:

 - Shaving cream or gel: You will need a shaving cream or gel if you plan to shave with a traditional razor.
 Some guys prefer the thicker consistency of a cream while others prefer the foamy lather of a gel – you’ll have to try different types to find out what’s best for you.
 If you have sensitive skin, look for hypoallergenic products without added fragrance.
 If you find that after shaving you’re developing razor bumps try a shaving cream or gel that contains glycolic or salicylic acid (to unclog your pores).